simplay/Bachelor-Thesis/README.md

 the precomputed texutures are are not in this github repository, but the necessary matlab code in order to precompute those images. nevertheless im going to send you a link, when im at home with same precomputed images.
+## Tools
++ Eclipse
+  + IDE I used to write my Java and GLSL code.

++ Octave
+  + Matlab dialect used for writing all relevant Precomputation Scrips

++ Textmate
+  + IDE I used to write Tex

++ Git
+  + For versioning my code <3

++ MINGW
+  + windows binding in order to do fancy stuff

++ Edraw Max
+  + awesome tool I used to create most of the figures in my Thesis

++ MeshLab
+  + Obj File manipulation tool

++ GIMP 2
+  + I used this tool for postprocessing rendered images and defining in-sets.

++ GoogleDocs
+  + I used this google tool in oder to create my BA presentation

++ Microsoft Paint :)
+  + resizing/reformating various image files in an easy and simple way - just a few clicks.

+## Languages
++ Java
+  + Rendering Program

++ GLSL
+  + OpenGL Shaders

++ Matlab
+  + Precomputation Scripts

++ Tex
+  + Thesis Document

 ## Precomputation: